Yahoo User Profile

-For the content order on user's comment, user's reply on someone's comment and user's upvote, participants' preference are: reference article on top > reference article at the bottom > no reference article.
+For the content order on user's comment, user's reply on someone's comment, and user's upvote, participants' preferences are: reference article on top > reference article at the bottom > no reference article.

-All participants had the correct understanding of follow.
+All participants had the correct understanding of the following.

 The visual design is clean.

 Instead of spending months building the following feature, we need to find out first to see if users want to get updates from the people they're interested in.
 To test the idea, I designed a "fake door" test.
 The team tracked the click-through rate of the button and measured the potential impact of the following feature.

 In the above example, I added a fake "Follow" button in John Doe's hover window.